UG Opportunities Scholarships & Prizes

 The Olfet Agrama Prize for Creative Writing

 Given in alternate years for a poem (or group of poems) or a work of fiction.
 This year’s award will be given for poetry.
 The contest is open to any UCLA undergraduate who is currently enrolled in courses in creative writing.
 Submission materials should include creative writing course(s) and quarter(s) taken.
 Cash award $400.

 The May Merrill Miller Award

 Given in alternate years for a poem (or group of poems) or a work of fiction.
 This year’s award will be given for poetry.
-Open to undergraduate women who are preferably neither beginning freshmen nor graduating seniors during the quarter in which the award is given.
+The contest is open to any UCLA undergraduate.
 Cash award $500 first prize; $300 second prize.

 The Shirle Dorothy Robbins Creative Writing Award

 Given in alternate years for a poem (or group of poems) or fiction.
 This year’s award will be for fiction.
 Open to any UCLA student, graduate or undergraduate.
 Cash award of $1,000 first place and $600 second place.